 Here’s what I’ve found so far, in different forms:

-- A book that collects together the stories and successful tactics large organizations are using to get better at software.
-See also formal excerpts and the previous version (also in Chinese).
+- Monolithic Transformation (O’Reilly) collects together the stories and successful tactics large organizations are using to get better at software.

 - A presentation - putting everything into one talk is impossible, but I speak on this topic frequently anyhow.
 There’s several versions, by length: